-In determining the appropriate investment strategy and investments for the Funds' assets, the Manager takes into account the following philosophies.
+In determining the appropriate investment strategy and investments for the Funds' assets, the Manager applies the following investment philosophies.

 - Consistent long-term performance is not about 'chasing the top' in the short term.
 Active investment decisions are made using a structured investment approach and are carefully sized to deliver consistent long-term performance relative to market. - Effective diversification is a core investment risk management strategy: Spreading investors' investments across a number of different asset classes and investments within asset classes that are less correlated with each other is fundamental to smoothing returns and reducing volatility.
 The Manager therefore defines minimum diversification standards and requires asset class correlation analysis to be included in the annual strategic asset allocation reviews. - Risk and return are positively correlated: Over the long term, higher risk will generally be rewarded with higher returns, all other things being equal.
 Conversely, those investments with higher expected returns usually involve more risk.
 All investments involve some form of risk.
 The Manager has defined and addressed the key risks relevant to the Portfolios by stipulating either minimum investment requirements or specific constraints. - Time horizon is important when investing: The structure and asset allocation settings of portfolios are designed with the portfolio's objectives and minimum investment timeframe in mind.
 Individual investors should consider their time horizon to ensure it matches that of their chosen investment option. - High quality research and experienced investment management are essential: Developing sound investment portfolios involves in-depth research and analysis of available investments and selecting those according to a consistently applied and disciplined decision-making framework. - Environmental, social and corporate governance ('ESG').
 We consider Environmental, Social and Governance risks in our investments, alongside financial factors, which provided a more rounded approach to investing.
 Evidence continues to show that companies who take their ESG responsibilities seriously also compare favourably on other aspects of company performance.
-Our 'Approach to Responsible Investing' policy outlines how we do this. - Controlled allocations to 'unlisted' investments can have an important part to play in multisector funds.
+Our 'Approach to Responsible Investing' policy outlines how we do this. - Controlled allocations to 'unlisted' investments have an important part to play in multi-sector funds.
 Unlisted investments can offer a 'liquidity premium' to returns and enhance the overall diversification in multi-sector funds, while also offering more ability to influence underlying investments than is typically possible in listed markets.
 Noting the variety of funds offered within the Scheme, each fund's appetite for such allocations is considered alongside other factors.

 The Manager offers a range of funds in this Scheme and differences in investment strategy across those funds exist.
-In considering this and the above investment philosophies in this context we note that:
+In considering this and the above investment philosophies in this context, we note that given the complexity of providing pounds Sterling denominated investments for New Zealand domiciled investors, the Sterling International Share Portfolio currently employs a predominantly passive investment approach in order to achieve effective diversification while delivering efficient tax outcomes for investors.